-Lag in a sense all occurs on one thread, and the next loop cannot start until the current one finishes.
-A Minecraft world will not update or load, your player and other players can not move and characters and objects including moving things will be frozen.
-For smooth gaming, each tic should not be longer wait times than 50ms to keeping to a rate of 20 Tics Per Second tps.
-TPS can go as low as 55.55ms for 18 tps with less or no issues.
-Any lower than this and you will begin to see lags on your server/game.
+In a sense, Lag occurs on one thread, and the next loop cannot start until the current one finishes.
+A Minecraft world will not update or load, your player and other players can not move, and characters and objects, including moving things, will be frozen.
+For smooth gaming, each tic should not wait longer than 50ms to keep to a rate of 20 Tics Per Second tps.
+TPS can go as low as 55.55ms for 18 tps without issues.
+Any lower than this, and you will begin to see lags on your server/game.

-Any plugin reading from player files, for example, player movement, damages to a player or objects or interactions.
-An example would be some PVP flags and plugins which will constantly read from your player file or players files.
+Any plugin reading from player files, for example, player movement, damages a player or objects or interactions.
+An example would be some PVP flags and plugins that will constantly read from your player or players’ files.

-FlatFiles are also known as a database: When using a plugin that uses large files to track data it can cause overloading and high memory usage if not coded or configured correctly the compute operation time will slow down the servers tic if not optimized.
+FlatFiles are also known as a database: A plugin that uses large files to track data can cause overloading and high memory usage.
+If not coded or configured correctly, the compute operation time will slow down the server’s tic if not optimized.

 Too many operations

-When a plugin is carrying out many actions at the same time, commands if you will.
-Too many actions carried out at the same time will always slow any server down it is inevitably like you are attacking your own server.
+When a plugin carries out many actions simultaneously, commands, if you will, too many activities will always slow any server down.
+It is inevitably like you are attacking your server.

-This is when a plugin or mod generates structures outside of the resources it is allocated. cascading causes the next part to load, then generate and then continuously loop all over again.
+This is when a plugin or mod generates structures outside the allocated resources.
+Cascading causes the next part to load, then develop, and then continuously loop all over again.

-To get a detailed timings reports you can use the following command:
+To get exact timings reports, you can use the following command:

-This will produce a detailed report and should show a website link for you to click and review the information.
+This will produce a detailed report and show a website link to click and review the information.

-Turn off timings after you are done reading the report/reports.
+Turn off the timings after you are done reading the report/reports.

 Timings Reports for Sponge

-To get a more detailed timings report use the following command:
+To get a more accurate timings report use the following command:

 /sponge timings on